 Healthy Keto Monounsaturated Fats

 Unlike saturated fats, monounsaturated fatty acids (MUFAs) have been accepted as healthy for many years.
-Many studies have linked them to health benefits related to good cholesterol and better insulin resistance.
+Many studies link MUFAs to health benefits like good cholesterol and insulin sensitivity[*].

 - Extra virgin olive oil